jahnavi-reddy-avula/PowerBI-Portfolio/ReadMe.md

 Power BI Desktop (.pbix), sample CSV

 ## How to view
-Open SalesDashboard.pbix in Power BI Desktop OR view screenshots in this repo.
+Open SalesDashboard.pbix in Power BI Desktop.

 ## Key Insights
 - Region North has the highest sales.